- Ostade, Adriaen van

 - Dutch, 1610 - 1685

-Baptized on December 10, 1610 in Haarlem, Adriaen van Ostade was the third of the eight children of Jan Hendricx van Eyndhoven and Janneke Hendriksdr.
-Although no documents survive relating to Ostade's training, Houbraken (see person bibliography) states that he studied with Frans Hals.
-He also says that Adriaen Brouwer (1606-1638), the Flemish painter of low-life and tavern scenes who lived in Haarlem until 1631, was a pupil of Hals at about the same time.
-Whether or not the two artists were fellow pupils, Brouwer's influence is readily apparent in Ostade's early works.
+Baptized on December 10, 1610, in Haarlem, Adriaen van Ostade was the third of the eight children of Jan Hendricx van Eyndhoven and Janneke Hendriksdr.
+Although no documents survive relating to Van Ostade’s training, Houbraken states that he studied with Frans Hals (c.
+1582/1583–1666).
+He also says that Adriaen Brouwer (1606–1638), the Flemish painter of low-life and tavern scenes who lived in Haarlem until 1631, was a pupil of Hals at about the same time.
+Whether or not the two artists studied together, Brouwer’s influence is readily apparent in Van Ostade’s early works.

-By June 8, 1632, Ostade was working as an artist.
-Due to incomplete guild records, the date that he entered the Haarlem guild is unknown.
-Nevertheless, the painter was certainly a member by 1634, since one of his paintings was included in a lottery of guild members' works that Dirck Hals (1591-1656) organized in April of that year.
-Two years later he is recorded as a member of the Oude Schuts civic guard company.
-Later in his career, Ostade played an active part in the administration of the St. Luke's Guild, holding office as hoofdman in 1647 and 1661, and as deken in 1662.
+By June 8, 1632, Van Ostade was working successfully as an artist.
+Due to incomplete guild records, the date that he entered the Haarlem Saint Luke’s Guild is unknown, but he was certainly a member by 1634, when one of his paintings was included in a lottery of guild members’ works that Dirck Hals (1591–1656) organized in April of that year.
+Two years later Van Ostade is recorded as a member of the Oude Schuts civic guard company.
+Later in his career, he played an active part in the administration of the Saint Luke’s Guild, holding office as hoofdman in 1647 and 1661 and as deken in 1662.
 It must have been at about the time he was elected hoofdman in 1647 that Frans Hals painted his portrait (NGA 1937.1.70).

-On July 26, 1638 Ostade married Macheltje Pietersdr.
+On July 26, 1638, Van Ostade married Macheltje Pietersdr.
 They drew up a will on March 8, 1642, six weeks before she died.
-Fifteen years later, on May 26, 1657, Ostade married Anna Ingels, a wealthy Catholic from Amsterdam.
-Ostade appears to have converted to Catholicism at this time.
-His second marriage also prompted a change in residence.
-After living for some years in the house on the Cromme Elleboochsteech that Ostade had purchased in September 1650, the couple settled first in the Koningstraat, and by August 1663, moved to the Veerstraat.
+Fifteen years later, on May 26, 1657, Van Ostade married Anna Ingels, a wealthy Catholic woman from Amsterdam.
+He appears to have converted to Catholicism at this time.
+His second marriage prompted a change in residence.
+After living for some years in the house on the Cromme Elleboochsteech that he had purchased in September 1650, he settled first in the Koningstraat and then, by August 1663, moved to the Veerstraat.
 The couple had one child, a daughter named Johanna Maria.
-In 1655 Ostade became guardian of his sister Maeyeken's five children, and from 1668 was also responsible for the children of his brother Jan.
-After the death of Anna late in 1666, Ostade inherited considerable sums both from her and from her father.
-His prolific output must also have provided a substantial income, and by 1670 he was living in relative comfort on the Ridderstraat.
-In 1672, however, at the time of the French invasion of the Netherlands, Ostade temporarily fled Haarlem and moved to Amsterdam.
+In 1655 Van Ostade became guardian of his sister Maeyeken’s five children, and from 1668 he was also responsible for the children of his brother Jan.
+After the death of Anna late in 1666, Van Ostade inherited considerable sums both from her and from her father.
+His prolific output must also have provided a substantial income, for by 1670 he was living in relative comfort on the Ridderstraat.
+In 1672, at the time of the French invasion of the Netherlands, he temporarily fled Haarlem and moved to Amsterdam.

-On April 21, 1685, Ostade was a signatory to his daughter's marriage settlement.
-Six days later he died and was buried in Saint Bavo's on May 2.
-According to an announcement placed by his daughter in the Haarlem Courant on 19 June, the contents of the artist's studio were to be sold at auction on 3-4 July; a second sale is known to have taken place on April 27, 1686.
+On April 21, 1685, Van Ostade was a signatory to his daughter’s marriage settlement.
+He died six days later and was buried in Saint Bavo’s on May 2.
+According to an announcement placed by his daughter in the Haarlem Courant on June 19, the contents of the artist’s studio were to be sold at auction on July 3 and 4; a second sale is known to have taken place on April 27, 1686.